antimof/UxPlay/README.md

 original site https://github.com/antimof/UxPlay.git ; it may or may not ever get committed into the codebase  on the original antimof site, as the antimof project may no longer be active.
-If it has been  committed, replace "FDH2" by "antimof" in the above.
+If the pull request ever gets committed, replace "FDH2" by "antimof" in the above.

-**Building this version** (Instructions for Ubuntu; adapt these for other Linuxes).
+**Building this version** (Instructions for Ubuntu; adapt these for other Linuxes, and MacOs, see below).

 In a terminal window, change directories to the UxPlay directory of the downloaded source code, then do

 1. sudo apt-get install libssl-dev libplist-dev libavahi-compat-libdnssd-dev libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev gstreamer1.0-libav gstreamer1.0-plugins-bad
 2. sudo apt-get install gstreamer1.0-vaapi (For Intel graphics, but not nVidia graphics)
-3. sudo apt-get install libx11-dev  (for the X_display name fix for screen-sharing with e.g.,  ZOOM)
+3. sudo apt-get install libx11-dev  (for the "ZOOMFIX" X11_display name fix for screen-sharing with e.g.,  ZOOM)
 4. mkdir build
 5. cd build
 6. cmake ..      (or "cmake -DZOOMFIX=ON .." to get a screen-sharing fix to